Laser-controlled real- and reciprocal-space topology in multiferroic insulators

-Historically, the manipulation of the magnetic order in solids has led to reliable and widely used data storage devices~\cite{tserkovnyakNonlocalMagnetizationDynamics2005}.
-The recent mainstream embrace of topology as a powerful guiding principle in condensed matter combined with the growing need for alternative platforms for conventional as well as unconventional computing has led to exciting new developments that have reinvigorated magnetism research.
+Historically, manipulating the magnetic order in solids has led to reliable and widely used data storage devices~\cite{tserkovnyakNonlocalMagnetizationDynamics2005}.
+The recent mainstream embrace of topology as a powerful guiding principle in condensed matter combined with the growing need for alternative platforms for conventional as well as unconventional computing have reinvigorated magnetism research.
 For instance, magnetic textures whose real-space topology provides them with enhanced stability have garnered attention as potential information carriers in future logic devices and novel, alternative computing architectures~\cite{parkinMagneticDomainWallRacetrack2008, jonietzSpinTransferTorques2010, fertSkyrmionsTrack2013}.
-Magnons, the quanta of spin waves supported by magnetic materials, can also become topological but in reciprocal space~\cite{shindouTopologicalChiralMagnonic2013, zhangTopologicalMagnonInsulator2013, nakataMagnonicQuantumHall2017, nakataMagnonicTopologicalInsulators2017}.
+Magnons, the quanta of spin waves supported by magnetic materials, can also become topological but in reciprocal space~\cite{vanhoogdalemMagneticTextureinducedThermal2013, shindouTopologicalChiralMagnonic2013, zhangTopologicalMagnonInsulator2013, nakataMagnonicQuantumHall2017, nakataMagnonicTopologicalInsulators2017}.
 Dictated by the bulk-boundary correspondence, bulk topological magnons can result in robust, unidirectional magnonic currents propagating along the sample edges which have been proposed as information conduits for magnonics~\cite{chumakMagnonSpintronics2015, mookChiralHingeMagnons2020}.
-So far, the study of topological magnetic textures in real space and topological magnons in reciprocal space have largely developed as independent fields.
+So far, the study of topological magnetic textures in real space and topological magnons in reciprocal space have developed independently.
 Therefore, having a single platform capable of supporting both topologies is highly desirable as it can facilitate research on their combined phenomena, and potentially lead to applications that exploit their unique functionalities either simultaneously or selectively.